ragul2210673/ragul2210673/README.md

 ### 👨‍💻 About Me

 I am an engineering student at **SSN College of Engineering** (Class of 2026) with a deep-rooted passion for **Software Architecture** and system design.

-While my academic background is in Electronics, my professional focus is on designing efficient, scalable software ecosystems.
-I thrive on solving complex backend problems and leveraging my skills as a **Java Full Stack Developer** to build end-to-end applications.
-My goal is to engineer fault-tolerant systems that bridge the gap between abstract code and real-world utility.
+While my academic background is in Electronics, my true calling lies in designing efficient, scalable software ecosystems.
+I operate as a **Java Full Stack Developer**, bridging the gap between abstract requirements and high-performance, fault-tolerant systems.

+My professional journey is defined by hands-on engineering.
+During my tenure as an **IoT and Cloud Architect Intern at CopterCode (IIT Madras Research Park)**, I engineered a fault-tolerant software pipeline for drone telemetry.
+I utilized **AWS Lambda** and **IoT Core** to process high-velocity sensor data, optimizing algorithms to reduce latency by **30%**.

+Beyond development, I strive for excellence in every domain.
+I am a recognized **Wipro Earthian State Winner (2022)** and an **NPTEL Topper** (IIT Madras), reflecting my commitment to both technical innovation and academic rigor. whether it's organizing events for *Vidya Sagar* or building complex backend architectures, I am driven by the goal of leveraging technology to solve real-world problems.

+---
 * 🔭 **Focus:** Microservices Architecture, Distributed Systems, and Cloud DevOps.
 * 🧠 **Core Competencies:** DSA, Object-Oriented Programming (OOPs), DBMS, and SDLC.
 * ⚡ **Drive:** Transforming requirements into high-performance, deployable software.

----

-### 💼 Professional Experience

-**IoT and Cloud Architect Intern | CopterCode, IIT Madras Research Park** *Chennai, India | June 2025*
-* **Pipeline Engineering:** Engineered a fault-tolerant software pipeline for drone telemetry, ensuring reliable real-time data acquisition.
-* **Cloud Architecture:** Developed serverless functions using **AWS Lambda** and **IoT Core** to process high-velocity sensor data with low latency.
-* **Optimization:** Optimized data transmission algorithms, reducing lag by **30%** and significantly enhancing system throughput.

----

 ### 🛠 Technical Arsenal